AMWA-TV/is-device-configuration/docs/Backup & restore.md

 It is RECOMMENDED to store the backup file in its entirety and not remove elements from the data set as they might contain dependencies required by some of the role paths.

-## 2. Restoring on a device with a compatible revision
+## 2. Restoring a full backup data set to a device which is a spare device replacing a faulty unit

+There is an assumption that the spare device replacing the faulty unit is the same product type from the same vendor.

-Assuming a [full backup](#1-performing-a-backup) of the device was created and is intended to be restored on a device with a compatible revision then the first step is to perform a [Validation request](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#validating-bulk-properties-for-a-role-path) to check if the backup can be successfully restored.
+There is also an assumption that a [full backup](#1-performing-a-backup) has been created of the faulty unit when it was healthy.

+The first step is to perform a [Validation request](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#validating-bulk-properties-for-a-role-path) to check if the backup data set can be successfully restored.

-In order to validate the whole device model (validating a full backup), requests MUST use `root` as the `rolePath`.
+In order to validate applying the whole backup data set against the device model, requests MUST use `root` as the `rolePath`.

 The request body MUST include:

 - the backup dataSet
 - a boolean `recurse` argument (set to `true` for validating the whole device model)
+- a `propertyTraits` argument (set to `null` for including all properties regardless of their traits)

 | ![Validating a full backup](images/validating-full-backup.png) |
 |:--:|